stair-lab/ProxyDA/README.md

 ## Run Experiments
 Navigate the examples in `./tests` directory.
-First execute the model selection prgoram under `./model_selection` then run the program under `./experiments` folder.
+First execute the model selection program under `./model_selection` then run the program under `./experiments` folder.